ponylang/ponylang-website/content/blog/last-week-in-pony-120422.md

 ### FreeBSD 13.1 is our supported FreeBSD version

-This week we merged support for FreeBSD 13.1 and moved our CI system to test against FreeBSD 13.1 rather than 13.0.
-All pre-built binaries will be built for FreeBSD 13.1 as of November 29.
+This week we merged support for FreeBSD 13.1 and moved our ponyc CI system to test against FreeBSD 13.1 rather than 13.0.
+All pre-built ponyc binaries will be built for FreeBSD 13.1 as of November 29.
+Corral and Ponyup will be moving soon but no date is set yet.

 ### Pony Development Sync